23-2-DSDN242/mddn242-parametric-design-hannahbradee/README.md

   //triangles

-   "triSize" controls the size of the first triangle "triOffsetx" controls the location of the first triangle on the X-axis.
+   "triSize" controls the size of the first triangle

+   "triOffsetx" controls the location of the first triangle on the X-axis.

    "triOffsety"  controls the location of the first triangle on the Y axis.

-   "triRotation" controls the rotation of the first triangle "triSize2" is the only parameter for the second triangle, it controls the size.
+   "triRotation" controls the rotation of the first triangle.

+   "triSize2" is the only parameter for the second triangle, it controls the size.

-   //lines
+   // lines

-      \\ The first set of lines
+      // The first set of lines
    "line1startX" controls the start X location.

    "line1startY" controls the start Y location